TheFuturoHouse.com | Latest Site News & Updates

 Original Information 081714

-My "Lost Souls" page includes a section on a "lost" two-story variant Futuro that was located in Yalta, Ukraine.
-It seems that this Futuro is in fact alive and well and functioning as a bar in Hurzof, a town some 15 or so kilometers up the coast from Yalta.
-My thanks to Yves Buysse who sent me an email regarding the "rediscovery" of this Futuro.
+.
+It seems that this Futuro is in fact alive and well and functioning as a bar in Hurzuf, a town some 15 or so kilometers up the coast from Yalta.
+Our thanks to Yves Buysse who sent us an email regarding the "rediscovery" of this Futuro.

 Russian sites and the Russian language are a challenge but with Google Translate and other translation programs you can usually get a sense of what is being said and in this case it seems that the Futuro is part of a nightclub /bar called Plate.
-The story of Plate is recounted on the website a-a-ah.ru.
-This site is in Russian; there is an English icon top right but if you click that much of the content disappears.
-However if you use Google Translate on the url you can get an English translation of the content.
-It reads:
+The story of Plate is recounted on the website a-a-ah.ru

-It is unclear whether the reference to a history of "more than 30 years" indicates that the Futuro was originally located elsewhere [perhaps Yalta] or that it has always been at this location.
-The recent photographs and videos of this Futuro displayed at left compared to this much earlier [but undated] photograph
+It is unclear whether the reference to a history of "more than 30 years" indicates that the Futuro was originally located elsewhere (perhaps Yalta) or that it has always been at this location.
+The recent photographs and videos of this Futuro displayed below compared to this much earlier (but undated) photograph ...

-Yves sent me a screenshot from Bing maps which shows a circular object which appears to be constructed with the correct eight sections.
-This object is located at 44°32'16.67"N 34°16'28.66"E
+Yves sent us a screenshot from Bing maps which shows a circular object which appears to be constructed with the correct eight sections.
+This object is located at 44°32'16.67"N 34°16'28.66"E ...

 In addition the object appears to have a grayish color whereas the Futuro is yellow.
 Both of these features, size and color, are also apparent in this screenshot from Google Earth imagery dated 082509.